 What kind of temple were we going to see?
 Why was it hidden in the forest?
 Suddenly the dirt footpath turned to pavement, and a flight of stairs appeared.
 At the top was a large, open wooden door, flanked by white walls and a tall fence.
 We walked through it.
 Like a land lost to time, we saw monuments in grey stone topped with crowns and covered with moss at their base.
 The garden around them had stunted trees expertly cut in the traditional bonsai method.
 A bell hung under a pavilion off to the left.
 A small shrine in white and brown wood stood in the center.
 A long, thick rope hung from the eve.
 What would happen if we pulled on it?
 Who would we summon?
 We decided to leave it alone.

 Each of us spanned out into the garden; I went back to where we entered and stood among the monuments.
 I noticed a large rock fenced off in front of me.
 What did it mean?
 Why was it special?
 I could see Kyoto in the distance.
 I turned back and saw that two of my party had sat down in front of the shrine.
 My youngest was walking around the back of the shrine.
 We had the place to ourselves.
 It was a welcome retreat.

 I had a plan up my sleeve.
 The Imperial Palace was by our hotel.
 We headed back and had time to enjoy its beautiful grounds.
-Surrounded by pine trees and lovely manicured gardens this was a nice place to end our day and our brief stay in Kyoto.
+Surrounded by pine trees and lovely manicured gardens, this was a beautiful place to end our day and our brief stay in Kyoto.